Ausranking/moviebox/README.md

-MovieBox App created by @King-austin (slack uername ), HNGx Frontend Track Intern
+HNG Task 2

+This repository contains code for HNG Task 2.
 This App consumes TMDB API to intereact with users

 CORE FEATURES

 - Displaying top 10 rated movie in the homepage
 - Allows user to search for a movie using the form

-HNG Task 2
-This repository contains code for HNG Task 2.

 How to Execute the Code
 To run this code, follow these simple steps: